Scouting in Alabama: Girl Scouts of North-Central Alabama

-The Fehr Fowler Service Center serves as headquarters and include the Council's shop.
-It is located in the Inverness area of Birmingham.
-The Council also operates service centers in Anniston, Huntsville, Gadsden, Florence and Tuscaloosa.

 Girl Scouts of Southern Alabama

 Girl Scouts of Southern Alabama covers 30 counties and serves over 9,000 girl members.

-GSSA runs four campsites: Camp Scoutshire Woods, Camp Humming Hills, Camp Sid Edmonds and Kamp Kiwanis.
+GSSA runs three campsites: Camp Scoutshire Woods, Camp Sid Edmonds and Kamp Kiwanis.
 There are two resident camps in the summer at Kamp Kiwanis and Camp Scoutshire Woods.
 Camp Scoutshire Woods is located on 56 acre of rolling wooded hills about 30 mi northwest of Mobile.
 Kamp Kiwanis is located on 110 acre 45 minutes north of Montgomery, on Lake Martin.
 Both camps have boating and swimming areas.

 There are two Service Centers.
 One is located in Mobile, the other in Montgomery and each has a shop.